montybytes/web_server/README.md

-A simple web server written in C++
+# A simple web server written in C++

-To-dos:

-- [x] Initialize the Server:

-  - [x] Create a socket, bind to a port, and listen for incoming connections.

-- [x] Accept a Connection:

-  - [x] Accept a single client connection
-  - [x] Read the incoming HTTP request.

-- [X] Parse the Request:

-  - [X] Extract the HTTP method and requested path.
+This is a C++ project where I try to make a web server for the fun of it, plus learn more about system level C++.
+It is a _VERY_ barebones server so no fancy stuff like multithreading or compression...yet.

+⚠️ If you come accross this, please do not use!
+This server uses HTTP so **no** encryption is in place! ⚠️

+## Current Objectives

-- [ ] Find and Serve the Resource:
+- [ ] Implement other error codes and general error handling

+- [ ] Implement unit tests

-  - [ ] Look for the requested file in the server's root directory.
+- [ ] Implement basic logging

-  - [ ] If the file exists, read its contents and return it in the response.
+- [ ] Implement sessions and cookies

-  - [ ] If not, return a "404 Not Found" response.
+- [ ] Implement using a config file / cli arguments

+- [ ] Implement memory caching for small files

+- [ ] Implement simple authentication for REST requests

-- [ ] Close the Connection:
+- [ ] Try ensure the following security risks are minimized:
+  - [ ] directory traversal attacks
+  - [ ] file disclosure
+  - [ ] input based injection attacks
+  - [ ] buffer overflows

+## Interesting Objectives

+- [ ] Multithreading

+- [ ] Asynchronous processing

+- [ ] HTTPS support

-  - [ ] Send the response and close the connection.
+- [ ] Response compression for large responses